Qingdao: Economy

 In recent years, an important region in Eastern China, Shandong Province has seen substantial change in its economic landscape.
 Much of this development has been concentrated in Qingdao.
 Qingdao has seen rapid development.
 With an annual growth rate of 18.9 percent in 2006, the city's GDP reached 42.3 billion, ranking first in Shandong Province and tenth out of China's top 20 cities.
 GDP per capita comprised CN¥52,895 (US$7,616) in 2008.
-The GDP has grown steadily at an average pace of 16% annually.
+In 2024, Qingdao's GDP per capita comprised CN¥161,200 (US$23,000).

 In 2006, Qingdao was ranked one of six "golden cities" by the World Bank, out of 120 Chinese cities assessed on factors including investment climate and government effectiveness.
 In 2018, Qingdao's GDP reached CN¥1200.15 billion, though it shrank a little in 2019.

 Internationally, Qingdao is perhaps best known for its Tsingtao Brewery, founded by a German-British joint venture in 1903 that produces Tsingtao beer, the best-known Chinese export beer.
 It is also home to Haier, a large white goods manufacturer, and Hisense, a major electronics company.
 In 2002 guitar manufacturers Epiphone opened a factory in Qingdao.

 In 1984 the Chinese government named a district of Qingdao a Special Economic and Technology Development Zone (SETDZ).
-Along with this district, the entire city had gone through amazing development of secondary and tertiary industries.
-Qingdao flourishes with foreign investment and international trade as an important trading port in the province.
+Along with this district, the entire city had gone through fast-tracked development of secondary and tertiary industries.
+Qingdao has been the recipient of large foreign investment and its port is a hub for local and international trade.
 South Korea and Japan in particular made extensive investments in the city.
-Approximately 80,000 South Korean citizens reside there.

 In terms of primary sector industries, Qingdao has an estimated 50000 acre of arable land.
 Qingdao has a zigzagging pattern coastline, and thus possesses an invaluable stock of fish, shrimp, and other sea resources.

 Qingdao's wind power electricity generation performs at among the highest levels in the region.